Balance Transfer Credit Card

 made within 60 days of account opening.

-Pay 0% for up to 18 months
+Pay 0% for up to 19 months

-on your transfer, subject to eligibility.
+on balance transfers, subject to eligibility.

-2.9% balance transfer fee
+Up to 3.9% balance transfer fee

 £250 – £7,000